okcoders/2018-spring-web-apps/class-02/README.md

 i.e we take in props and produce html.
-Props here can actually be more than one thing, so really props you can think of as a bag that may contain many named things.
-Also, html here is not exactly right, we actually typically return jsx, which is a representation of html that allows us to inject javascript code.
-Caveats aside, we can still think of this a function that the react framework can call at any time to produce some html that can be rendered on a website.
+Props here can actually be more than one thing, so really props you can think of as a bag that may contain many named things, or you can think of it as a plain javascript object.
+Also, html here is not exactly right, we actually typically return jsx.
+Caveats aside, we can still think of this as a function that the react framework can call at any time to produce some html that can be rendered on a website.

 Here is a functional component that does not use any props: